Model

 score(X, y, sample_weight=None)[source]

-Return the coefficient of determination of the prediction.
+Return coefficient of determination on test data.

-The coefficient of determination \(R^2\) is defined as \((1 - \frac{u}{v})\), where \(u\) is the residual sum of squares ((y_true - y_pred)** 2).sum() and \(v\) is the total sum of squares ((y_true - y_true.mean()) ** 2).sum().
+The coefficient of determination, \(R^2\), is defined as \((1 - \frac{u}{v})\), where \(u\) is the residual sum of squares ((y_true - y_pred)** 2).sum() and \(v\) is the total sum of squares ((y_true - y_true.mean()) ** 2).sum().
 The best possible score is 1.0 and it can be negative (because the model can be arbitrarily worse).
 A constant model that always predicts the expected value of y, disregarding the input features, would get a \(R^2\) score of 0.0.

 Parameters: